Gradiant/grad-ssikit-android/README.md

 10. WaltIdServices.kt -> java.nio.file.Path does not exist in Android.
 Instead, it was replaced by kotlin.io.path.Path.

-11. FileFun.kt -> Added androidDataDir variable to handle Android data path.

-12. WaltIdServices.kt -> Changed path variables to handle Android data directory path.
+11. WaltIdServices.kt -> Changed path variables to handle Android data directory path.

-13. SqlDbManager.kt -> Android cannot execute common java driver jdbc, so it's needed to replace it with a port of this driver to Android: SqlDroid.
+12. SqlDbManager.kt -> Android cannot execute common java driver jdbc, so it's needed to replace it with a port of this driver to Android: SqlDroid.
 The HikariDataSource tries to execute the function getNetworkTimeout that doesn't exist in java.sql.connection of Android.
 Instead, it was replaced with a common DriverManager.getConnection().
 SqlDroid doesn't work fine with autocommit mode to false (database gets blocked after the first execution).
-Additionally, all manual commits were commented since they are useless now.
+Additionally, all manual commits were commented since they are useless now, and jdbcUrl is created based in the androidDataDir path set by the application.

+13. WaltCLI.kt -> ServiceMatrix call was adjusted to the changes of the constructor.

+14. FileSystemHKVStore.kt -> FilesystemStoreConfig created from constructor using the dataRoot parameter set by the Android Application, instead of using fromConfiguration function.
+This was needed due to an error called previously ("Could not detect parser for file extension '.conf'").

 ## Android Application Requirements